-i Immunizations

-Covered Medicare Part B services include:

-- Pneumonia vaccine - Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary - Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B - COVID-19 vaccine - Other vaccines if you are at risk and they meet Medicare Part B coverage rules

-We also cover some vaccines under our Part D prescription drug benefit.

-If you also are treated of monitored for an existing medical condition during the visit when you receive a preventive service, the cost sharing for the care received for the existing medical condition or other services will also apply.

-There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
+What you must pay when Services that are covered for you vou get these services i Immunizations There is no coinsurance, copayment, or deductible Covered Medicare Part B services include: for the pneumonia, Pneumonia vaccine influenza, Hepatitis B, and Flu shots, once each flu season in the fall and winter, with COVID-19 vaccines. additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B • COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
+If you also are treated or monitored for an existing medical condition during the visit when you receive a preventive service, the cost sharing for the care received for the existing medical condition or other services will also apply.
+There is no coinsurance, In-home support services copayment, or deductible You receive \$100 every year towards non-Medicare in-home for this benefit. support services.
+Home support for assistance with ADLs/IADLs